Return of the Jedi: Legacy

 According to the review aggregator website Rotten Tomatoes, 84% of critics have given the film a positive review with an average rating of 7.30/10, based on reviews from critics.
-The site's critics consensus reads: "Though failing to reach the cinematic heights of its predecessors, Return of the Jedi remains an entertaining sci-fi adventure and a fitting end to the classic trilogy."
+The website's critics consensus reads: "Though failing to reach the cinematic heights of its predecessors, Return of the Jedi remains an entertaining sci-fi adventure and a fitting end to the classic trilogy."
 At Metacritic, the film has a weighted average score of 58 out of 100 based on 24 reviews from mainstream critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

 In his review of the 1997 Special Edition re-release, the film critic James Kendrick called Return of the Jedi the weakest of the three original films, saying it depended "too much on the slick commercialism" of the franchise but that it was still "a magnificent experience in its own right".
 James Berardinelli described it as the least enjoyable and least innovative film of the trilogy.
-He opined that the Special Edition was not saved by the alterations, but that it was nevertheless a "must-see" for fans as the conclusion of the trilogy.
+He felt that the Special Edition was not saved by the alterations, but that it was nevertheless a "must-see" for fans as the conclusion of the trilogy.

-Fans are divided on the likelihood of Ewoks (being a primitive race of small creatures) defeating an armed ground force comprising the Empire's "best troops".
-Lucas has defended the scenario, saying that the Ewoks' purpose was to distract the Imperial troops and they did not really win.
-His inspiration for the Ewoks' victory came from the Vietnam War, where the Viet Cong prevailed against the technologically superior United States.
+Some fans have questioned the realism of the scene in Jedi in which the small Ewoks capably fight with primitive weapons against Imperial troops.
+Lucas has defended the scene, saying that the Ewoks' purpose was to distract the Imperial troops, and they did not really win.
+The Ewok battle scene was inspired by the Vietnam War, during which the Viet Cong prevailed against the technologically superior United States.